Chayy80/Repostorio-Equipo-3/Task_Request#2/Non functional requirements.md

    and functionalities to facilitate navigation and use.

 ### *4. Portability:*
- - The system must be functional on low-end devices, including cell phones, computers, laptops, and tablets.
+ - The system must be functional on cell phones.

 ### *5. Visual design:*
  - The system must have a pleasant and simple visual design, using soft